An arrest warrant in Colorado gives police the authority to arrest a person and hold the person in custody. To obtain a warrant, police must

 Arrest warrants should not be confused with other types of Colorado warrants:

-In this article, our Denver Colorado criminal defense lawyers discuss 5 key things to know about arrest warrants:
+In this article, our Denver Colorado criminal defense lawyers discuss:

 - 2. How do police get one?

-- 3. How do police execute an arrest warrant in Colorado?
+- 3. How do police execute an arrest warrant?

-- 4. When can police arrest someone without a warrant?
+- 4. When can police arrest me without a warrant?

-It is a document that allows law enforcement agencies to take a suspect into custody.
+An arrest warrant is a document that allows a law enforcement agency to take you into custody if they suspect you committed a crime.
 The warrant will likely include the following details:

-- The criminal offense that person is accused of committing,
+- The criminal offense that you are accused of committing,

 - When and where the warrant was issued,